-(e) A certificate holder that is also the holder of a Type Certificate (including a Supplemental Type Certificate), a Parts Manufacturer Approval (PMA), or a TSO authorization, or that is a licensee of a Type Certificate, need not report a failure, malfunction, or defect under this section if the certificate holder has reported the failure, malfunction, or defect under § 21.3 of this chapter or under the accident reporting provisions of part 830 of the regulations of the National Transportation Safety Board.
+a Technical Standard Order (TSO) authorization or that is a licensee of a Type Certificate need not report a failure, malfunction, or defect under this section if it has reported the failure, malfunction, or defect under § 21.3 of this chapter or under the accident reporting provisions of part 830 of the regulations of the National Transportation Safety Board.

-(f) The reports required by this section may be submitted by a certificated repair station when the reporting task has been assigned to it by the part 121 certificate holder.
-However, the responsibility for ensuring compliance with the provisions of this section may not be delegated by the part 121 certificate holder.
-The part 121 certificate holder shall receive a copy of each report.
+(f) Reports prescribed in paragraph (d) of this section may be submitted by a certificated repair station when the reporting task has been assigned by the part 127 air carrier under the provisions of §§ 145.63(d)(3) or 145.79(e)(3) of this chapter.
+However, the responsibility for ensuring compliance with the provisions of this section may not be delegated by the part 127 air carrier.
+The part 127 air carrier shall receive a copy of each report.

-4. Section 121.705 is revised to read as follows:
+11. Section 127.315 is revised to read as follows:

-§ 121.705 Mechanical interruption summary report.
+§ 127.315 Mechanical interruption summary report.

-Each certificate holder shall regularly and promptly submit a summary report to the Administrator following each interruption to a flight, unscheduled change of aircraft en route, or unscheduled stop or diversion from a route, caused by known or suspected mechanical difficulties or malfunctions that are not required to be reported under §§ 121.703 or 121.704.
+Each certificate holder shall regularly and promptly submit a summary report to the Administrator following each interruption to a flight, unscheduled change of aircraft en route, or unscheduled stop or diversion from a route, caused by known or suspected mechanical difficulties or malfunctions that are not required to be reported under § 127.313 or § 127.314.